 I was watching TV at Yariya when I came across the weirdest TV show, even for Japan!
 Contestants had to eat a whole load of sweet potatoes and then see who had the smelliest farts!
 Hilarious!

 Be sure to visit Toru, the owner of Cyo-kun Izakaya.
 You’ll find plenty of sake, whiskey, shoshu and beer here and just let Toru know if you’re hungry and he’ll feed you.
 Let him know if you have any preferences or let him choose for you.
-I ended up with an amazing stew he called Soul Food, a delicious grilled mackerel and some baby squid in soy sauce.
-Toru will drink with you and knows a good amount of English so he loves a chat.
+I ended up with an amazing tofu stew he called Soul Food, a delicious grilled mackerel and some baby squid in soy sauce.
+Toru will likely drink with you and knows a good amount of English so he loves a chat.
 You can also find a karaoke machine here.

 More restaurants in Shibu Onsen

 - Koishiya – western-style restaurant that’s open for breakfast